Weekly devotion: Speaking up against injustice

 The separation wall between Israel and Palestine

-Freedom of movement is a universal right for every human being.
-Without it, other rights are curtailed – such as the right to work, to worship freely and to access health services, etc.
+Without the right to freedom of movement - which is a universal human right - other rights are curtailed, such as the right to work, to worship freely and to access health and education services.

-St Yves plays a vital role in providing Palestinians in the West Bank with free legal consultations and services, as well as legal representation when needed in the Israeli courts to remove security bans and travel bans.
-It also raises awareness among Palestinians about the right to freedom of movement and engages in advocacy.
+St Yves provides Palestinians in the West Bank with free legal consultations and services, as well as legal representation when needed in the Israeli courts to remove security bans and travel bans.
+It manages around 8,000 cases per year in East Jerusalem and the West Bank.

 Bible reading